-You're cleaning to keep your home clean and tidy, when you could be creating chaos in your own body.
+You clean to keep your home clean and tidy, while you may be creating chaos in your own body.

-Every day we are exposed to many chemicals/toxins that enter our bodies through ingestion, inhalation or absorption through the skin.
-This toxic load is most often caused by the regular use of home cleaning products, perfumes and detergents.
+Every day we are exposed to a multitude of chemicals/toxins that enter our bodies through ingestion, inhalation, or absorption through the skin.
+This toxic load most often comes from the regular use of household cleaners, air fresheners, and laundry detergents.

 Chemicals from products containing toxins that are also dangerous to your body enter your bloodstream.
-When this happens, the liver has to work hard to detoxify and remove them.
+Your liver has to work hard to detoxify and remove them.

 Synthetic xenoestrogens are particularly problematic.
-These endocrine-disrupting chemicals (EDCs) accumulate in fat or muscle tissue after absorption and can remain there for long periods.
-Even small but continuous exposure can cause serious damage to the hormone balance.
+These endocrine-disrupting chemicals (EDCs) accumulate in fat or muscle tissue after absorption and can remain there for long periods of time.
+Even low-level, ongoing exposure can cause serious damage to hormone balance.

-The effects of xenoestrogens on your hormone balance - what do you need to know?
+The effect of xenoestrogens on your hormone balance – what do you need to know?

-One of the best known effects is the estrogen dominance - the imbalance between low progesterone and high oestrogen.
+One of the most well-known effects is estrogen dominance – an imbalance of low progesterone and high estrogen levels.

 This may be related to, for example: